KevinVan720/animated_styled_widget/README.md

             child: ...
             );
 ```
 and the StyledContainer will determine the actual style to use automatically base on the size of the screen.
-Those screens are defined using the ScreenScope class which is very similar to BoxContraint in that it defines the min/max width and height of a screen.
+Those screens are defined using the ScreenScope class which is very similar to BoxConstraint in the sense that it defines the min/max width and height of a screen.
 If some ScreenScope overlaps, the resolution is similar to CSS: a valid style that comes later in the style map will override the properties of the previous valid style.
 So you can define a base style that adapts to all screen sizes and provide special styling to certain screen sizes without writing duplicate code.

 ## Implicit Animation
 Almost every property in the Style class can be animated.
 See the